facastagnini/facastagnini.github.io/_posts/2018-06-12-A-different-gift-for-my-friend.md

 This is sort of a fan post, because when I saw [Reynico's present for his friend] I thought "Man, that it was so cool", that I would have to make a different gift for my friend Diego.
 Diego is a fan of Mr. Robot, and this is his birthday present.

-TODO add a demo gif/video
+TODO: add a demo gif/video

 # Build yours

 ## You will need
 - a Raspberry Pi ( I used a zero w)
 - one micro SD card
-- one 1W RGB LED
+- one [1W RGB LED with pcb]
 - a power driver for the LED (keep reading)

-TODO add links
+- a normally open button tu turn on and off the pi (handy instructions [here](https://howchoo.com/g/mwnlytk3zmm/how-to-add-a-power-button-to-your-raspberry-pi))

 ## The hardware
 To connect the Raspberry PI to a 1W LED you will need something to handle the current, this is what I build.

 ### List of parts
-- 3 x 2N2222A transistors
+- 3 x 2N2222A NPN transistors
 - 3 x 680 Ohms resistor 1/4W
 - 2 x 18 Ohms resistor 1/4W
 - 4 x 10 Ohms resistor 1/4W